Chapter 3.12

 (b) The following are not personal services:

-(i) Contracts, even though in a professional capacity, if predominately for a product, e.g., a contract with a landscape architect to design a garden is for personal services, but a contract to design and supply all the shrubs and trees is predominantly for a tangible project;
+(i) Contracts, even though in a professional capacity, if predominately for a product, e.g., a contract with a landscape architect to design a garden is for personal services, but a contract to design and supply all the shrubs and trees is predominantly for a tangible project and is not for personal services;

 (3) Employee Benefit Insurance.
 The county may purchase employee benefit plans without a competitive process.

-(4) Litigation.
+(4) Attorney Services.
 The county may purchase the following types of personal services without a competitive process:

-(a) Litigation services.
-Contracts for legal services approved by county court.
+(a) Contracts for legal services approved by the county board of commissioners.

 (i) Court reporters;